 I’m pitching my new project next week!
 It’s a documentary series, but I don’t want to give too much away until it becomes official.
 Fingers crossed!

 This film we are starting this article series is yet another great film from a media company of which I am a devoted fan of – Participant Media.
 Each and every film produced by this company brings awareness to social and environmental issues in the most graceful and moving ways and… wait for the best part!… invites everyone to participate in making things better together!
 Participant’s more than 80 films, including Merchants of Doubt, Kite Runner, NO, Syriana, Neruda, He Named Me Malala, The Look of Silence, The Fifth Estate, Citizenfour, Food Inc. and An Inconvenient Truth, have collectively earned 56 Academy Award® nominations and 12 wins.
 Make sure to check their films out – I promise you – you will not regret it.
 Plus worth noting that this media company was founded by Jeff Skoll who was among the initiators of social entrepreneurship movement with his exceptional organization Skoll Foundation which invests, connects and celebrates social entrepreneurs.

 Gift unwrapping time – watch the award winning film below for FREE! (offer valid until the 27th of March*)

-Sign up to our newsletter on the homepage to ensure you are informed.
+Sign up to our newsletter on the homepage to ensure you are informed for future posts.

 Keen to learn how to ensure the products you produce are child labor free? – learn about the Child Labour Free Certification.